What is the Completed Contract Method?

 Journal entries for the completed contract method are as follows:

 StrongBridges Ltd. was awarded a $20 million contract to build a bridge.
 The estimated time to complete the project is three (3) years with an estimated cost of $15 million.
 Assuming that the cost estimates do not change, the project is expected to generate $5 million in profit.
-The following is a schedule on the project:
+The following is a schedule on the project using the alternate percentage of completion method:

 - Costs Incurred is the costs incurred to build the bridge as estimated by the company’s engineer.